There’s a lot to know and a lot to consider.

 It’s critical that a house is priced appropriately when it’s first put on the market for sale.
 If you price too low, you won’t get as much money as you could have.
 But if you price too high, the house will languish.
 The longer a house sits on the market the less interest there is in it.
 If it takes you three months to bring your price down to the actual value then you are unlikely to get the kind of buyer excitement that could have driven the price up.

 A house should be priced at its market value.
 By definition, the “market value” is the amount that a house will sell for in an open, competitive market.
 But since we’d need hindsight to know the true market value, we have to estimate it.
 The most common way to do this is to look at similar houses that have recently sold, and use them as a guide.
 Since no two houses are exactly alike, the calculation is tricky.
 Do NOT rely on automated online estimates such as Zillow’s Zestimate.
 Typically automated calculations just average the prices of similar size homes that have recently sold within a prescribed radius from your house.
 But what if your house is waterfront and the sold houses are not?
 Or what if your neighborhood is newer with more amenities than a neighborhood a half mile away?
-There are so many factors to consider that in order to get a realistic estimate the calculation must be done by a professional.
+There are so many factors to consider that in order to get a realistic estimate the calculation should be done by a professional.

 Licensed real estate agents estimate the fair market value of a property by doing a Comparable Market Analysis (CMA).
 With this method, the agent uses the Multiple Listing Service (MLS) to locate the three or more homes that have sold in the last 6 months that are the most comparable to your home.
 In this calculation the REALTOR® makes price adjustments to reflect the ways in which your home is different from each of the comparable homes they have chosen, and then they use those adjusted values to recommend a listing price.
 The CMA adjustments are very subjective.
 There is great variation between REALTORS® as to how much detail they include and the number and amount of the adjustments they make, so be sure to ask any prospective REALTOR® to explain their CMA in detail.